 The Environmental Protection Agency recommends daily sodium nitrate intake be limited to 7 milligrams of nitrate ion per kilogram of body weight, or 477 milligrams for a 150-pound person, with weight in pounds divided by 2.2 to determine kilograms of body weight.

-Health and Sodium Nitrate
+Sodium Nitrate Dangers

 While the connection between processed meats and cancer isn't clear, nitrites and nitrates are currently being investigated as a possible factor.
-It's OK to eat processed meats such as hot dogs or salami on occasion, but the American Institute for Cancer Research suggests you replace these meats with healthier choices such as fresh chicken or fish, vegetarian versions of these meats or beans.
+It's OK to eat processed meats, such as hot dogs or salami, on occasion, but the American Cancer Society recommends a diet that limits processed meat and red meat and boosts intake of vegetables, fruits and whole grains.

-- Agency for Toxic Substances and Disease Registry: Nitrate/Nitrite Toxicity -- What Are U.S. Standards and Regulations for Nitrates and Nitrites Exposure?
+- Agency for Toxic Substances and Disease Registry: "Nitrate/Nitrite Toxicity: What Are U.S. Standards and Regulations for Nitrates and Nitrites Exposure?"